• Skip to main content

 For the best results, do not use chocolate chips in this recipe.
 Chocolate chips are often coated with stabilizers to help keep their shape and will not melt as smoothly.
 If you can’t find baking bars and have to use chocolate chips, use the best quality chips you can find.

-For the cleanest cut, warm up your knife under hot running water and then dry it off before cutting a slice of the tart.
+Warm your knife under hot running water for the cleanest cut, then dry it off before cutting a slice of the tart.
 Repeat as needed.

-Ensure the bowl you use to mix the chocolate and cream is either glass or metal and thoroughly dry.
-Water and chocolate do not mix, and if the bowl is wet, it can cause your chocolate to seize.
+Ensure the bowl in which you mix the chocolate and cream is either glass or metal and thoroughly dry.
+Water and chocolate do not mix, and if the bowl is wet, it can cause your chocolate to seize.ย

 Handling a full tart pan is tricky.
 Because the bottom is removable, you can’t hold them by the bottom like you would with a cake pan or pie plate.
-If you try to hold it by the bottom, the removable bottom is likely to come loose.
+If you try to hold it by the bottom, the removable bottom will likely come loose.
+Put the pan on a baking sheet before moving it.ย

-If you don’t have a tart pan, you can also make this recipe in a springform pan or a pie plate.
-See the recipe FAQs for the differences in each.
+You can make this recipe in a springform pan or a pie plate if you don’t have a tart pan.
+See the recipe FAQs for the differences in each.ย

 Nutrition